-Couples therapy can be the bridge that helps all types of couples ― married, unmarried and same sex — better understand each other so they can communicate in a healthier way.
+Couples therapy can be the bridge that helps all types of couples ― married, unmarried and same sex — to better understand each other so they can communicate in a healthier style.
 Many couples feel they may need couples therapy for those little relationship bumps in the road.
 And sometimes couples need relationship help when they are taking an unexpected side detour into uncharted dangerous territory.
 Couples therapy can help them navigate their way back to smoother terrain.

 It may be time for couples counseling when there are setbacks such as trust is broken in the relationship by infidelity, escalating anger over out of control spending of one partner, a partner escaping into television or computer addiction, sexual or intimacy issues, lack of communication or simply no communication at all.

 Therapy can help you to understand each other’s perspective and discover a middle ground to find a way back to each other.
-Learning how to deal properly with conflict can help you to grow in your relationship, which helps in other areas of your life as well.

 Having been married to my late husband for over 43 years and raising a family together, has given me a unique and personal view of relationships.